Resolutions (Star Trek: Voyager)

-"Resolutions" is the 41st episode (25th of the second season) of the science fiction television program Star Trek: Voyager.
-The episode originally aired on May 13, 1996.
-The series follows the adventures of the Federation starship Voyager during its journey home to Earth, having been stranded tens of thousands of light-years away.
-This episode focuses on the relationship between Captain Janeway and First Officer Chakotay, who have been left on a planet after contracting a virus, and the rest of the crew search for a cure under Tuvok's captaincy.
+"Resolutions" is the 41st episode, the 25th episode of the second season.
+The episode aired on UPN on May 13, 1996.

+Set in the late 24th century, the series follows the crew of the starship USS Voyager, after the ship was displaced to the Delta Quadrant, far from the rest of the Federation.
+This episode focuses on the relationship between Captain Janeway and First Officer Chakotay, who have been left on a planet after contracting a virus, while the rest of the crew search for a cure under Tuvok's command.

 The episode was well received by critics, who highlighted the relationship between Janeway and Chakotay; it also served to address the shipping of the two characters among some fans.